Divorce makes daughter angry, mom gets the blame

 THE PROBLEM: My (14 yo) daughter blames me for divorcing her father.
 I guess that makes sense (because I did), but I assure you I had good reasons for doing so.
 Since I don’t want to make ex-husband out to be the bad guy, I avoid putting him down in front of her.
 She can’t understand why I would break up our family, when ‘Dad’ is such a sweet guy.
 She says she never thought she would come from a broken family, and now here she is.
 I don’t think I need to tell you how guilty I feel about this, even though I am confident I did the right thing.
 I know there is no easy answer, but ideas would be helpful.

-MARY SAYS: It would be one lucky parent who completes childrearing without feeling guilty about something.
+MARY SAYS: It would be one lucky parent who raises a child without feeling guilty about something.
 (Who me?
 I did everything right.
 My perfect kids are now perfect adults, all thanks to me.)
 Clearly, it’s a matter of degrees, and even then, it’s how you perceive it.

 In other words, another mom might feel completely different about this.